sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ## Results and Discussion

-Random Forest Regression was the best-performing model, producing the lowest error and highest R² score.
-Polynomial Regression provided a useful baseline, while the Neural Network performed poorly without feature scaling or tuning.
+Random Forest Regression was the best performing model, producing the lowest error and highest R² score.
+Polynomial regression provided a decent baseline but was less suited to the task than Random Forest.
+Neural Network performed badly and likely requires scaling or tuning to be able to carry out the task effectively.

-The Richmond Park prediction maps show that the Random Forest model successfully reproduced the main spatial pattern of vegetation greenness within the training area.
-The Epping Forest external test showed that the model could also generalise to a separate vegetation-dominated landscape.
+The Richmond Park predicted maps show that the Random Forest model successfully reproduced the main spatial pattern of vegetation greenness within the training area.
+The Epping Forest external test showed that the trained model could then be applied to an independent landscape.

-Residual maps show where prediction errors were larger, especially around land-cover boundaries and mixed pixels.
-Feature importance analysis showed that B2 Blue and B7 Red-edge 3 contributed most strongly to the Random Forest predictions.
+Residual maps show where prediction errors were larger, especially around land-cover boundaries due to mixed pixels.
+Feature importance analysis showed that B2 Blue and B7 Red-edge contributed the most strongly to the Random Forest predictions.

-Overall, the project shows that Sentinel-2 multispectral imagery can be used with AI regression models to predict vegetation greenness, with Random Forest providing the strongest and most reliable performance.
+Overall, the project shows that Sentinel-2 multispectral imagery can be used with AI regression models, particularly Random Forest, to predict vegetation greenness.

 ## Environmental Cost Discussion

-This project uses existing Sentinel-2 satellite imagery, so it does not require new field data collection or additional aircraft/drone surveys.
-This reduces the direct environmental cost of the research because the data have already been collected as part of an operational Earth observation mission.
-The project therefore makes use of open-access satellite data to investigate vegetation greenness without creating major additional emissions from travel or fieldwork.
+This project uses existing Sentinel-2 satellite imagery, so it does not require new field data to be collected.
+This reduces the direct environmental cost of the research.
+Although launching and operating satellites has a high environmental and financial cost, Sentinel-2 already exists and has been collecting data for many uses since June 2015.
+This means the use of data from Sentinel-2 in this project has a negligible effect on environmental or financial cost of running the satellite.

+This remote sensing approach is useful because it allows us to monitor vegetation greenness over larger areas without extensive site visits.
+It also allows the same method to be applied to different locations using consistently measured satellite data.
+Overall, this makes the project a relatively low-impact investigation of vegetation condition.